James Reasoner

-James Reasoner (5 June 1953) is an American writer.
+James Reasoner (born June 5, 1953) is an American writer.
 He is the author of more than 350 novels and many short stories in a career spanning more than thirty years.
-Reasoner has used at least nineteen pseudonyms, in addition to his own name: Jim Austin; Peter Danielson; Terrance Duncan; Tom Early; Wesley Ellis; Tabor Evans; Jake Foster; William Grant; Matthew Hart; Livia James; Mike Jameson; Justin Ladd; Jake Logan; Hank Mitchum; Lee Morgan; J.L.
-Reasoner (with his wife); Dana Fuller Ross; Adam Rutledge; and Jon Sharpe.
+Reasoner has used at least nineteen pseudonyms, in addition to his own name: Jim Austin; Peter Danielson; Terrance Duncan; Tom Early; Wesley Ellis; Tabor Evans; Jake Foster; William Grant; Matthew Hart; Livia James; Mike Jameson; Justin Ladd; Jake Logan; Hank Mitchum; Lee Morgan; J. L. Reasoner (with his wife); Dana Fuller Ross; Adam Rutledge; and Jon Sharpe.
 Since most of Reasoner's books were written as part of various existing Western fiction series, many of his pseudonyms were publishing "house" names that may have been used by other authors who contributed to those series.

 Life

 Reasoner was born in Fort Worth, Texas.
 He moved to the town of Azle, Texas when he was two weeks old and still resides there.
 He attended North Texas State University.
 He married his wife Livia Washburn in 1976, and they had two daughters.
 His wife also became a fiction writer of some distinction and has written more than 25 books, including several co-written with Reasoner.
 Early in his career, Reasoner did freelance work for newspapers.
 For several years, he and his wife owned two local bookstores.
 His first novel, Texas Wind, which is one of his few mysteries, was published in 1980.